Jason-Hendry/gantry/README.md

 # Gantry

-Gantry provides a standard set of tools and shortcuts for managing the development workflow using docker, php, postgres and mysql for building symfony2, wordpress and drupal sites.
+Gantry provides a standard set of tools and shortcuts for managing the development workflow using docker, php, postgres and mysql for building PHP applications - focusing on symfony2, wordpress and drupal sites.

 ## Requires